lcbc-epfl/iesm-public/templates/exercise_template_Ex6.md

 :::{admonition} Exercise 3
 :class: exercise
-What kind of basis sets were used for ψ based calculations?
+What kind of basis sets were used for the calculations?
+What does 6-31G mean?
 On which atoms will polarization and diffuse functions be included?
 Are we close to the basis set limit?
 Why, or why not?
 :::

 Your answer here